askharley/askharley-blog/src/posts/05-build-a-react-redux-shopping-list.md

 Now that we have everything we need (action creators, a reducer to handle our actions and components to dispatch actions), we need to setup our store so that our application can make use of Redux.
 You'll need to locate our `index.js` file and make some simple changes there.

-You'll need to import `creatStore` from the `redux` library as well as `Provider` from the `react-redux` library.
+You'll need to import `createStore` from the `redux` library as well as `Provider` from the `react-redux` library.
 We'll use `createStore` to generate a store from the reducer we created.
 Your index should look something like this:

 ```js
 import React from "react";